TeddyGash/alx-low_level_programming/0x01-variables_if_else_while/README.md

 - 4-print_alphabt.c: prints alphabets without q and e
 - 5-print_numbers.c: prints all single digit numbers of base 10 starting from 0, followed by a new line
 - 6-print_numberz.c: prints all single digit numbers of base 10 starting from 0, followed by a new line - no char var
+- 7-print_tebahpla.c: prints the lowercase alphabet in reverse, followed by a new line